technic-angel/omni-stock/documents/BACKEND_ARCHITECTURE_EXPLAINED.md

 **Relationship:**
 - `user.profile` → access UserProfile from User
-- `profile.vendor` → access Vendor from UserProfile
+- `VendorMember` records link users to vendors; a membership can be marked `is_primary` to represent the selected vendor.
-- `vendor.users.all()` → all profiles linked to a vendor
+- `vendor.users.all()` → all profiles linked to a vendor (profile exists independently of memberships)

 ---